 - Recognise the moral, cultural and environmental issues inherent in design and technology;

 - Develop creative, technical, problem solving and practical skills;

 - Build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.

 Staff and facilities

-There are ten members of staff in the Technology department, including the Technician support.
+There are twelve members of staff in the Technology department, including the Technician Support.
 The department is located in the Sports and Technology Centre which was opened by the Duchess of Gloucester in November 2001.
 The building provides fabulous accommodation for Product Design, Food Preparation and Nutrition and Textiles Technology.

 Pupils cover a range of jewellery techniques: casting, enamelling and etching.
-They then complete a “design and make” project to produce a gift for a local museum.
+They then complete a design project to produce a gift for a local museum.
 They will work with a variety of metals such as brass, copper and aluminium.

 Pupils are introduced to a wide range of manufacturing techniques such as casting and brazing.
-They gain experience in CAD and are taught how to use it to produce components on a computer controlled laser cutter.
-They design and make a picture frame and a clock based on their research of the Memphis design movement and a desk tidy using a range of material classifications such as timbers, plastics and metals.
+They gain experience in computer aided design (CAD) and are taught how to use it to produce components on a computer-controlled laser cutter and a CNC lathe.
+They design and make a picture frame holder, a clock based on the Memphis design movement and a desk tidy using a range of material classifications such as timbers, plastics and metals.

 Further up the school